jacobvc/Neopixel-Display-System/README.md

 The Neopixel Display System is basically a small ecosystem emerging from the convergence of an experiment to drive a Neopixel Matrix display using an ESP32 processor, and an interest / need to remotely control an external audio ouptut from [OBS Studio](https://obsproject.com/).

 ## Components
-At this time, the key components of the system are the NeopixelServer, an OBS Studio plugin, and a . et MAUI Android / WIndows application.
+At this time, the key components of the system are the NeopixelServer, an OBS Studio plugin, and a .NET MAUI Android / WIndows application.

 ## NeoPixel Server